oblador/react-native-vector-icons/FONTAWESOME5.md

 Run ```npm run fa5upgrade``` in the ```node_modules/react-native-vector-icons``` folder and enter the token when asked to in order to upgrade to the Pro version.
-Note that you need to rebuild the app after this.
+Note that you need to link and rebuild the app after this.

+## Manually

+If the shell script does not work you can install the Pro version manually by replacing the font files in ```Fonts/```.
+First you need to download the Pro pack from the FontAwesome website (use the web version).
+Then rename the font files in the ```webfonts/``` folder like this:

+* fa-brands-400.ttf > FontAwesome5_Brands.ttf
+* fa-light-300.ttf > FontAwesome5_Light.ttf
+* fa-regular-400.ttf > FontAwesome5_Regular.ttf
+* fa-solid-900.ttf > FontAwesome5_Solid.ttf

+Place these in the ```Fonts/``` folder and replace the Free font files in the process.

+Link and rebuild the project.

 ## Using the Pro version